 NEWMAC Coach of the Year 2003-04, 2004-05, 2007-08, 2010-11 and 2012-13

-In addition to his five NEWMAC Coach of the Year selections, Bartley was named the Glenn Robinson National Coach of the Year in 2013 when he led the program to a record 22 consecutive victories, NEWMAC regular season and NEWMAC tournament championships.
+Bartley, a five-time NEWMAC Coach of the Year was named the Glenn Robinson National Coach of the Year in 2013 when he led the program to a record 22 consecutive victories, NEWMAC regular season and NEWMAC tournament championships.
+In 2020 he received the Worcester Area College Basketball Association Coach of the Year award.
 WPI has been a fixture in the top 25 national rankings by D3hoops.com including as high as No. 2 in 2013 and No. 3 in 2014.
-The Crimson and Gray won NCAA Tournament contests in 2005, 2006, 2009, 2011 and 2013.

 Coach Bartley has developed some of the top performers in WPI and NEWMAC history.
 Ryan Cain won the prestigious Jostens Award in 2007 as the top Division III student-athlete in men’s basketball nationally.
 Cain also garnered All-American and All-New England accolades and was the NEWMAC Player of the Year in 2005 and 2007 and Rookie of the Year in 2004.
 He is the school’s all-time leading scorer.
 Other NEWMAC Players of the Year include Mike Prestileo in 2004, Antoine Coleman in 2008 and Jeff Robinson in 2011.
 Coleman and Robinson were All-American selections along with 2015 graduate Sam Longwell who is the fourth all-time scorer on the hill.
 Matt Carr was named an Academic All-America selection in 2011 and 2012 (first team).

 Constructing quality programs has been a trademark for Bartley as all three colleges he has coached earned the Most Improved Team in New England Award from the New England Basketball Coaches Association within three years of his arrival (WPI 2004, Babson 2000 and Wentworth 1996).
 Previous to WPI, he played a major role in building programs at Babson and Wentworth.
-As the top assistant at both schools he helped lead them to NCAA and ECAC post-season tournament berths.
+He also served a stint as assistant coach at NCAA Division II power Saint Anselm College.

 A graduate of UMass-Lowell, Bartley was a successful head coach at Medford High School from 1997-1999, posting an impressive 41-5 record and winning two Greater Boston League Championships.
 He earned recognition as the Boston Globe’s Division I Coach of the Year in 1998 when he led his team to the North Sectional title and trip to the Boston Garden for the State Semifinals.